 3. Baby Swing

 Our first would settle fairly easily for nap time but our second always wanted to know what was going on and was a real struggle.
 Enter the baby swing.
-If you haven’t been exposed to these have a look at this review of baby swings to get the general idea.
-We bought one of the high end Fisher Price swings and it made nap-time settling our youngest a hands off affair so we could be cleaning up or making lunches.
+If you haven’t been exposed to these you need to google them.
+We bought one of the high end Fisher Price swings and it made nap-time settling of our youngest a hands off affair so we could be cleaning up or making lunches.

 5. Hotwheels Cars